Scott Weiland: Solo career and the Wildabouts

 While STP went on hiatus after the release of Tiny Music ..., Weiland released a solo album called 12 Bar Blues (1998).
 Weiland wrote most of the songs on the album and collaborated with several artists, notably Daniel Lanois, Sheryl Crow, Brad Mehldau, and Jeff Nolan.

 On November 25, 2008, Weiland released his second solo album, "Happy" in Galoshes, produced by Weiland and songwriting-producing partner Doug Grean.
 Weiland went on tour in early 2009 to promote the album.

 On August 30, 2011, Weiland released a covers album, A Compilation of Scott Weiland Cover Songs, exclusively through his website.
 The album was originally to be released along with Weiland's autobiography until he decided to release it separately, stating, "[It] actually turned out so well that we're going to release a single and put it out on its own, 'cause I think it's ... it's sort of my Pin Ups, I guess you'd say."

 On October 4, 2011, Weiland released The Most Wonderful Time of the Year, an album consisting entirely of Christmas music.
 Weiland supported the album with a US club tour.
 Two promotional recordings were taken from the album, cover versions of "Winter Wonderland" and "I'll Be Home for Christmas" with their respective music videos.

 Scott Weiland and the Wildabouts' Purple at the Core tour commenced in March 2013 with pop/rock band MIGGS as the opening act.

 In an interview with San Diego radio station KBZT in June 2014, Weiland stated that his debut album with the Wildabouts, titled Blaster, would be released in November that year.
 However, it was pushed back and eventually released on March 31, 2015.
 Guitarist Jeremy Brown died the day before the album's release.
 The cause of death was determined to be multiple drug intoxication, with coronary atherosclerosis and cardiomegaly being significant contributing factors.
 Nick Maybury replaced Brown in April 2015.

 Business ventures

 In 2006, Weiland launched his own record label, Softdrive Records, with his songwriting partner Doug Grean.
 Later, Weiland announced that his label signed the up-and-coming rock band Something to Burn.

 On December 19, 2008, Weiland signed a publishing deal with Bug Music, allowing Weiland to "receive funding to pursue the development of creative projects and writers for Bug Music through his co-founded label, Softdrive Records."
-The deal includes Weiland's share of the Stone Temple Pilots catalog and future solo projects.
+The deal included Weiland's share of the Stone Temple Pilots catalog and any solo work produced thereafter.

 On January 21, 2009, Weiland announced the launch of his clothing line, Weiland for English Laundry, in partnership with designer Christopher Wicks.